arestivo/slides/markdown/css3.md

 Units *rem* and *em* are used to create **scalable layouts**, which maintain the [vertical rhythm](https://nowodzinski.pl/syncope/) of the page even when the user changes the font size.

 * **rem** Represents the size of the root element font.
-If used to change the *font-size* in the root element, it represents the initial (default or user-defined) value of the browser (typically 16px).
+If used to change the *font-size* in the root element, it represents the browser's initial (default or user-defined) value (typically 16px).

 * **em** When used to change the *font-size*, it represents the size of the parent element font.
 When used to set the size of an element, it represents the size of the current element font.